 Income is the primary measurement of eligibility for housing assistance through TDHCA.
 HTC serves households who earn 0-60% Area Median Family Income ("AMFI").
-HOME and HTF serve households who earn 0-80% AMFI.
-While eligibility for housing assistance is measured by AMFI, the AMFI datasets showing how many households are in each AMFI category are available only every other year, while the measurement of people in poverty is measured yearly.
+While eligibility for housing assistance is measured by Area Median Income ("AMI"), the AMI datasets showing how many households are in each AMI category lag behind by a full year from the datasets used to calculate poverty.
 In order to use the most up-to-date data, the measurement of people in poverty will be used.
 The percentage of people at 200% poverty is strongly linked with the percentage of people earning 0-80% AMFI.
-People at or below 200% of the poverty level will qualify for a majority of housing assistance offered through TDHCA's HOME, HTC and HTF programs.
+People at or below 200% of the poverty level will qualify for a majority of housing assistance offered through TDHCA's HOME and HTC programs.
+Note that in order for people in poverty to be combined with households with cost burden and households with overcrowding, the number of people in poverty is divided by the average size of a household in Texas: 2.82 per the 2009-2013 American Community Survey five-year estimates.